 It is super easy to use an instant-read thermometer, and using one will help you know your salmon is not over- or under-cooked.

-If you do not have one, might I suggest when you hop on to order your Salmon at 20% OFF, you add an instant-read thermometer to the cart?
+If you do not have one, might I suggest when you hop on to order your Salmon, you add an instant-read thermometer to the cart?

 A SHEET PAN:

 I grew up calling these cookie sheets, and I am obsessed with them for cooking a full dinner with limited mess.
 The lovely thing about this recipe is the salmon and the vegetables cook at the same time.
 You DO have the cajun butter sauce, so it is not a true one pan meal, but the sauce is worth it.